nikolio/adnotium/README.md

 What's the catch?
 You (just) need an http form that is in your control!
 Pretty easy to find in this day and age!

+My initial thoughts is to use:

+* keepass for storing the email account username/password and use the KeePassRPC (the keepassrpc js client is heavily coupled with the kee extension, needs some work).
+* curl to downlod the emails containing the comments (filter based on email sender/subject)
+* a tool to sanitize comments with npm and save them to a staging folder as markdown files.
+* npm to include the markdown comments into their relevant articles when building/deploying

+My thoughts of doing this is with hugo & npm & ....
+It could be offered as a docker image, as well.

+##Architecture

 The ideal system/utility should be in two parts.

 The first part html/css/js comment ui form (as hugo partial):